+The goodwill is non-deductible for tax purposes.
 The Company estimated that the intangible assets acquired have useful lives of nine months to eight years.

-The amounts above represent the acquisition fair value estimates as of June 30, 2015, and are subject to subsequent adjustment as the Company obtains additional information during the measurement period and finalizes its fair value estimates.
+The accounting for both of the 2015 acquisitions is preliminary and subject to subsequent adjustment as the Company finalizes its fair value estimates.
 Any subsequent adjustments to these fair value estimates occurring during the measurement period will result in an adjustment to goodwill or income, as applicable.

-The results of the Zeon operations have been included in the Company's condensed consolidated financial statements since the acquisition date.
+The results of the 2015 acquisitions' operations have been included in the Company's condensed consolidated financial statements since the respective acquisition date.

-The amount of revenue and net income of Zeon in the Company's Condensed Consolidated Statements of Operations (Unaudited) from the acquisition date to June 30, 2015 are as follows (in thousands):
+The amount of revenue and net income of the 2015 acquisitions in the Company's Condensed Consolidated Statements of Operations (Unaudited) from the respective acquisition dates to September 30, 2015 are as follows (in thousands):